hkhoi/Mobile_Game_Analysis/README.md

 We can see that games that lies between 1.2GB and 1.7GB gets score >4.

 **Inference:
--For simpler games, focus on size between 100MB to 150MB of contents -For more complex games, target between 300MB to 600MB of contents -Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer**
+For simpler games, focus on size between 100MB to 150MB of contents**

+**For more complex games, target between 300MB to 600MB of contents**

+**Games above 1GB have good tendancy to land above 3.5 score and above, provided sufficient resource available to the developer**

 *size in the appstore and actual game size may differ after installation, patching and downloading additional content from game server*

 #### Size vs User Rating by Genre